bomonike/bomonike.github.io/anthropic-claude.md

 * Claude <strong>Dispatch</strong> enables <strong>cross-device workflows</strong> where tasks move from <strong>mobile app</strong> to desktop app which stays awake (doing whatever else).

-* "Memory on Claude Managed Agents" enables agents to learn from past sessions and share what they’ve learned with other agents.
+* "Memory on Claude Managed Agents" enables agents to learn from past sessions and share what they've learned with other agents.
 The memories mounts directly onto a filesystem so developers can keep control over what these agents retain - the same bash and code execution capabilities that make it effective at agentic tasks.
 "With filesystem-based memory, our latest models save more comprehensive, well-organized memories and are more discerning about what to remember for a given task.”

 * <a target="_blank" href="https://medium.com/data-and-beyond/claude-can-use-your-computer-a-comprehensive-security-first-deep-dive-into-claude-computer-use-cf424f48105d">Claude "Computer Use"</a>: <a target="_blank" href="https://www.coursera.org/projects/building-toward-computer-use-with-anthropic" title="by Colt Steele https://skillbuilder.deeplearning.ai/">Computer Use</a> utilizes the capabilities of the latest models including image reasoning and tool use to enable an LLM-based agent to use a computer.
 Like a human user, the model processes an image of the screen, analyzes it to understand what’s going on, and navigates the computer by issuing mouse clicks and generating keyboard strokes to get things done.